KyleMaas/ssb-dht-invite/README.md

 - `@staltz/sbot-gossip` (a fork of the Scuttlebot gossip plugin)
 - `multiserver-dht` (required for this plugin to work)

+Note: only supports Node.js v8.10 or higher, because it utilizes some ES2017 features (async/await).

 ## Usage

 Replace the canonical gossip plugin, and `use` the multiserver DHT transport **before** calling `use` with `ssb-dht-invite`.